Pedro Mendes (footballer, born 1979): Later years

 On 30 January 2010, Mendes joined Sporting CP in a deal worth €1.28 million.
 When he signed, he became a first choice midfielder for the club under the management of Carlos Carvalhal, and despite the club finishing in a disappointing fourth place, he was praised for his performances.
 He scored his first goal in his first season of the club in a win over Everton in the UEFA Europa League, and again against former club Rangers in the tournament's round of 32.
 The next season saw Mendes play less under the new manager of Paulo Bento, where he only managed to play 16 matches throughout the season.

-Best old firm goal against Celtic.

 On 15 July 2011, Sporting CP announced that Mendes had agreed to be released from the club and decided to sign with his boyhood club Vitória de Guimarães on a free transfer.
 He started off the next season by playing against former club Porto in the Cândido de Oliveira Super Cup, which Vitória lost 2–1.
 From August to January 2012, he started all Vitória's matches in all competitions, including the Primeira Liga, Taça de Portugal, Taça da Liga, and the Europa League.
 In late January 2012, he sustained an injury which kept him out until the end of the season.
 He made his recovery in April 2012, where he went on to play the last few matches of the season.
 At the end of the 2011–12 Primeira Liga, he decided to end his playing career.